 Soil & Fertilizer

 Most garden stores will have all the materials you need to create a balanced potting soil for your container garden.
 Worm Castings can be an excellent addition to any garden, high in nutrients but extremely gentle, this amendment works wonders to help your plants produce as much as they can.
-For an all purpose fertilizer, we love Browns Fish Fertilizer which is water soluble (fast acting) and gentle on all plants.
+For an all purpose fertilizer, we love fish fertilizer which is water soluble (fast acting) and gentle on all plants.
 To read more about other ways to treat your soil check out this blog post!

 Seeds & Bulbs